NinjaBot

 • Post-protocol: 4–6 weeks after stopping to confirm return to baseline.

 For GH secretagogues like MK-677, monitor glucose and IGF-1 more frequently—every 4 weeks initially.
+Women should also review our Peptides for Women guide for gender-specific timing considerations.

 Red Flags: When to Stop and Reassess